tbhb/typing-graph/CONTRIBUTING.md

 ## Stay updated

-Watch the repository on GitHub to be notified when we start accepting contributions.
+Watch the repository on GitHub for notifications when the project starts accepting contributions.